Accla/graphulo/README.md

 res = G.AdjBFS('Atable','v0;v7;v9;',3,'Rtable','','ADegtable','OutDeg',false,5,15);
 ```

+### Defining custom plus (+) and multiply (*) operations

+To define a custom plus operation, create an `IteratorSetting` object
+passing in an SKVI that implements the plus logic.
+Pass that setting to the Graphulo operation.
+Graphulo will apply the iterator to result tables.

+To define a custom multiply operation, create a class that implements `IMultiplyOp`.
+See the multiply classes in package `edu.mit.ll.graphulo.mult` for examples.

 ## Implementation

+Note: the current implementation only had SpGEMM and BFS completely tested.
+The rest are partially implemented ideas.

 ### GraphBLAS mapping
 * SpGEMM uses TwoTableIterator connected to a RemoteSourceIterator on table AT and a local iterator on table B.